 Do you know what they say about Eufy robotic vacuums?
 They’re some of the best available, and from looking at many of their previous products, we can’t argue.
 The new RoboVac G10 Hybrid is the very first robot-mop combo bot from Eufy – the added mopping feature will make cleaning your floors a lot easier and less time-consuming than ever before.

 First things first, suction power.
 The G10’s supreme 2,000-Pa suction power delivery is in the same class as only the most powerful, most versatile robots out there.
-With this much suction power, there’s really no point in questioning whether the G10 is able to bare floors.
+With this much suction power, there’s no point in questioning whether the G10 can bare floors.

 55-db Noise Output

 Best of all, the G10, according to the manufacturer, disturbs dust and not people.

 This is possible by the low-noise output of the G10 on the Standard power mode.
 With only 55 DB of noise, you’ll hardly notice the buzzing and the humming emitted from the robot as it passes from room to room.
 It’ll most likely be drowned out by ambient household noises from TVs, people, and possibly passing vehicles.